 SOURCE: Los Angeles County Department of Public Health RENEW LA County Initiative

-For more information on healthy living in LA County, connect with Choose Health LA online, which represents all of the public health efforts of RENEW LA County.
+For more information on sugar-loaded drink consumption in Los Angeles County, connect with Choose Health LA online, which represents all of the public health efforts of RENEW LA County.
 Visit Choose Health LA on Twitter @ChooseHealthLA, on Facebook and at ChooseHealthLA.com.

 About RENEW LA County